sgago/algomon/readme.md

 ## Intervals
 ```
-start1-----end1   // Some interval 1
+start1-----end1   // Interval 1

-    start2-----------end2    // Some other interval 2
+  start2-----------end2    // Interval 2 that overlaps with 1

-                           start3-----end3    // Yet another interval 3
+                           start3-----end3    // Interval 3 that doesn't overlap with either 1 or 2
 ```
 We can determine if intervals 1 and 2 overlap if `end1 >= start2 && end2 >= start1`.
-Notice that the formual returns false for intervals 1 and 3.
+Notice that the formula returns false for intervals 1 and 3.

 # Systems design
 [Top](#the-study-guide)